 Since our trip to North Bradbury Farm where I did exactly the above and allowed the twins to play in the mud by getting them a mud kitchen, they now plan sessions out there themselves.
 They start in their indoor kitchen, and then take the fun outside.

-You could even provide your children with some ‘muddy clothes’ which can be used in the garden to have fun in and get dirty.
+You could even provide your children with some ‘muddy clothes’ and the best garden hose which can be used in the garden to have fun in and get dirty.